joaosanson/password-manager/README.md

 A password generator using Tkinter and random module.
-It saves your passwords automatically in a
+It saves your passwords automatically in a json file.